Irek-h/JWT_CaDS/README.md

 # 5. Possible threats

 Assuming that JWT is not used obviously incorrectly, such as without signing, most attacks against it focus on cracking passwords with too low entropy.
 In symmetric encryption, the signature is as strong as the secret used.
-If the password is too simple, attacker can use brute-force to check whether different values match the signature, and after finding the correct secret, use it to generate malicious tokens.
+If the password is too simple, an attacker can use brute-force to check whether different values match the signature, and after finding the correct secret, use it to generate malicious tokens.

 ## Password entropy